-Two years ago Glen Scrivener produced a brilliant one-shot video.
+Three years ago Glen Scrivener produced a brilliant one-shot video.
 It appeals to the human nature to want to label ourselves and one another as it helps us to consider which of the ‘four kinds’ we are, after all everyone loves working out their ‘type’.
 There’s an interactive website and book, which could be a great conversation starter.

 “Jesus: Truth or Fairytale?” a Christmas video resource aimed at 16-19 year olds.
 For many young people Christmas is a fairytale, a nice story we repeat each year.
 This video asks the question, what if God really came to town?